pranaybankar/ticketing_system/README.md

 - Check available seats in a theater.
 - Book a seat (idempotent operation).
 - Temporarily reserve a seat with an expiry time.
 - Caching for seat availability.
+We will cache only those object which are not booked.

 ## Requirements